 “Maggie?”
 Mordecai said softly.
 “What do you want to do?”

-“Stop looking in the city,” Maggie muttered.
+“Stop looking in the city,” she muttered.
 “Even if we can’t find it in the paper or get anyone to say it, people who look like you and Erik are illegal somehow.
 All the coloured people in the city are gone or hiding, so we need to look elsewhere.
 It’s harder to herd farmers into a set of apartment buildings and disappear them all in one go.”

 She looked up at them, shaking her head, “There have got to be immies somewhere in this gods-forsaken country who know what’s going on and have some idea where their relatives have gone.
 Yeah?
 We find immies, we find out what’s going on, and we start making better guesses about what Erik’s doing that’s got him so tangled up he can’t get back to us.
 Can we do that?
 Does anyone have anything else?”